 - Mix together butter and peanut butter in a bowl.

 - Add powdered sugar and mix until sugar has disappeared.

-- Mixture should be the consistency of a peanut butter cup center.
+- The mixture should be the consistency of a peanut butter cup center.
 Add more powdered sugar a tablespoon at a time until that consistency is reached.

 - Roll peanut butter mixture into equal sized balls.